 The Hidden Truth About Adam And Eve's Children

 But Eve and Adam did not stop there.
 Genesis directly mentions a third son, Seth, and rather vaguely throws off a line saying that Adam had yet more sons and daughters after Seth's birth.
-Beyond that, the text of Genesis is often frustratingly vague, leaving many people in the intervening centuries to come up with their own folklore and individual ideas about not just the named children of Adam and Eve, but the unnamed ones, too.
+Beyond that, the text of Genesis is often frustratingly vague, leaving many people in the intervening centuries to come up with their own folklore and individual ideas about not just the named children of Adam and Eve but the unnamed ones, too.

 Only three sons are named in the Bible

 If you only refer to the Bible for information about Adam and Eve's children, you'll find few details.
 Genesis only bothers to mention three of those offspring, and they're all sons.
-The firstborn of this group, according to Genesis 4, is Cain, who is soon followed by brother Abel.
+The firstborn of this group, according to Genesis 4, is Cain, who is soon followed by his brother Abel.
 In the space of just a few lines, they grow up and take on jobs: shepherd for Abel and farmer for Cain.
 Both decide that it's time to make a sacrifice to God.
 Cain offers up some of his crop, while Abel sacrifices a lamb.
 God is pretty pleased with the gift of a lamb, but, as Genesis tells it, "unto Cain and to his offering he had not respect.
 And Cain was very wroth, and his countenance fell."
 God then speaks with Cain, telling him that it's really only his fault if Cain is feeling hurt.
 If he does well, he and his offering will be accepted; but go wrong, and he'll reap only sin (though God reminds Cain that he can learn from this snub and that humans can triumph over that sin).

 Cain responds by murdering his brother.
 God responds by giving him a mysterious mark and banishing him (though Cain proceeds to get married and found a city, clearly surrounding himself with other people).
 He's followed by Seth, who's mentioned briefly in Genesis 5 and who was born at some point after the tragic tale of Cain and Abel.